acenet-arc/cloud_from_a_to_z/_episodes/the-cloud.md

 <img src="../fig/os-screens/Access-and-security.png" alt="OpenStack Dashboard Access and Security" style="width: 100%;"/>

 > ## Public images
 > Look at the images panel and see what images are available to create new virtual machines.
-Do you recongnize any of the image operating system names and or versions?
+Do you recognize any of the image operating system names and or versions?
 >
+>Hint: you may need to select different tabs to see all the images available.
+>
 > > ## Solution
-> > There are:
+> > Some images of common Linux and Windows operating systems available on the cloud:
 > > * CentOS 6/7
 > > * Ubuntu 14/16
 > > * Fedora 25/26
 > > * Debian 8/9
 > > * Windows Server 2012
+> > Images lists might be slightly different between Compute Canada clouds.
+> {: .solution}
+{: .challenge}

+> ## Largest Volume
+> What is the largest volume that could be newly created given the quota and usage displayed in the *Overview* page above?
+>
+> 1. 40 GB
+> 2. 40 KB
+> 3. 0 GB
+> 4. 80 GB
+>
+> > ## Solution
+> > 1.
+No, while the total quota is 40 GB it is actually already used up with 2 other volumes.
+> > 2.
+No, the total quota of 40 GB is already completely used.
+Note that quotas are in GB and not KB even if there is no unit indicated.
+> > 3.
+Yes, in fact you couldn't create a volume at all because both the storage quota and the number of allowed volumes (2) are already reached.
+> > 4.
+No, the total quota is 40 GB and 40 GB of it have already been used.
 > {: .solution}
 {: .challenge}